 The most important function of the GIO is to build and maintain relationships with public agencies, institutes of higher education, and private sector and trade associations.
 Additionally, the role of the GIO is to encourage cooperation between stakeholders to maximize the value of Geographic Information System (GIS) data and services.
 The GIO accomplishes these charges by bringing the GIS community together to create connections, finding common needs, and building support for continued innovation to promote the use and adoption of geographic information systems.

-Sign up for our mailing list to get notified about GIS community meetings and other GIO news.
+Sign up for our mailing list to receive notifications about GIS community meetings and other news.

 A report containing Geographic Information policy and funding recommendations to the Texas Legislature.Download the Report